-Before we split into two teams, who compete in different divisions, practices are on Mondays, Wednesdays, and Saturdays, with co-ed pick up on Fridays, and lifting on Tuesdays and Thursdays.
+Before we split into two teams, who compete in different divisions, practices are on Tuesdays, Thursdays, and Saturdays, with co-ed pick up on Fridays, and lifting on Mondays and Wednesdays.
 Practices and co-ed pick up are usually held on Ankeny Field; switching over to the softball/soccer fields once it gets too dark.
 Once the division I team is selected, practices are four days a week with two lifting days.
 All practices and conditioning are mandatory for division I players.

 WHO COACHES THE SWEETS?

-This year, the Sweets are very excited to welcome the 2014 Callahan winner and current Seattle Riot player Cassie Swafford as our coach!
+This year, the Sweets are very excited to introduce Paige Soper, Julia Snyder, and returning coach Rohre Titcomb as our coaches!
 However, we are a primarily captain-run team, and the the captains run all of our practices and decide who makes the division I team.
 Their responsibilities include getting the Sweets to tournaments, ordering uniforms, and other general logistics.

 HOW DO I GET ON THE SWEETS LISTSERV?